Alexis Perez Gonzalez, PhD

 PhD, The University of Melbourne, Peter MacCallum Cancer Institute (2006).

 Vanta's PhD in adult haemopoietic stem cell biology, first exposed her to the power of flow cytometry as both an analytical and cell recovery tool.
 Her studies characterised the expression of angiotensin converting enzyme (ACE) throughout human haemopoietic ontogeny and the function of ACE and the renin-angiotensin system in the murine haemopoietic system.
 Commenced in the early 2000's, these studies pushed the limits of flow cytometry instrumentation, with large, multi-colour antibody panels and dyes employed for flow cytometric analysis and sorting.
 These experiences resulted in the appreciation of the crucial nature of sample and experimental optimisation and controls.
 Following her PhD, she joined the Australian Stem Cell Centre and worked on murine embryonic stem cell (ESC) differentiation toward various mesenchymal fates, before commencing a post-doc in 2007 at the Monash Immunology and Stem Cell Laboratories (MISCL).
 Her investigations at MISCL again involved almost daily multi-colour flow cytometric analysis and sorting of human ESC-derived blood progenitor cells, and she quickly also became the resident lab educator of newcomers to flow cytometry.
 Her love of flow cytometry and teaching prompted a move into core facility management.
-Vanta has been the manager of the MBC flow cytometry node since its inception in 2012.
-With over a decade's first-hand experience as a medical research scientist and 9 years managing a core flow cytometry facility, Vanta appreciates the effort involved in sample preparation, in 'getting it right', and believes in making the process of flow cytometry as stress-free as possible for her facility's users.
-With experience in samples and research areas as varied as nanoparticles, stem cells, brain tissue, other solid organs and immunology, she is passionate about experimental optimisation to achieve robust, reproducible and publishable data.
+Vanta has been the manager of the MBC flow cytometry node since its inception in 2012, and the Doherty node since 2022.
+With over a decade's first-hand experience as a medical research scientist and 10 years managing a core flow cytometry facility, Vanta appreciates the effort involved in sample preparation, in 'getting it right', and believes in making the process of flow cytometry as stress-free as possible for her facility's users.
+With experience in samples and research areas as varied as nanoparticles, stem cells, brain tissue, other solid organs and immunology, she is passionate about teaching, experimental optimisation to achieve robust, reproducible and publishable data.
 Contact Vanta for assistance with experimental and panel design, sample preparation and optimisation, data interpretation and publication readiness, instrument and software training.

 Operator, Doherty Institute